h2oai/tutorials/DriverlessAI/get-started-and-consume-existing-recipes/get-started-and-consume-existing-recipes.md

 If you are not familiar with Driverless AI please review and do this tutorial:

 - [Automatic Machine Learning Intro Tutorial](https://github.com/h2oai/tutorials/blob/master/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md)

-## Objective

-We believe that every company can and should be an AI company.
-This is a fundamental concept for the future of every business and organization today.
-As you embark on this AI journey to make your own AI, we want you to explore the key considerations as well as the technology that will make your own AI a possibility.

-To make your own AI, with an automatic machine learning platform, it needs to be open and extensible.
-This allows data scientists to influence the automatic machine learning optimization process and for it to consider additional feature engineering, custom scorers, and other algorithms.
-Data scientists can add their insights, customizations, and build the most accurate models for their use cases.
-Driverless AI uses the concept of recipes to optimize the machine learning process, and with Driverless AI 1.7 user can add custom recipes and develop new recipes.

-In this tutorial, we will cover what a recipe is, the different types of recipes available, and how to upload existing recipes to DAI through the URL option.
-The three types of custom recipes that will be covered are transformer, scorer, and model.

 ## Task 1: Introduction to Driverless AI ML Optimization Extensions Recipe